Gen3R: 3D Scene Generation Meets Feed-Forward Reconstruction: Experiments

 \subsection{Training Details}

 \boldparagraph{Datasets} We train our model on a diverse collection of 3D datasets with camera calibrations, including: RealEstate10K~\cite{re10k}, DL3DV-10K~\cite{dl3dv}, ACID~\cite{acid}, TartanAir~\cite{tartanair}, KITTI-360~\cite{kitti360}, Waymo~\cite{waymo}, Co3Dv2~\cite{co3d}, MVImgNet~\cite{mvimgnet}, Virtual KITTI 2~\cite{vkitti2} and WildRGB-D~\cite{wildrgbd}.
 Together, these datasets provide over \(300k\) multi-view consistent 3D scenes, spanning a wide range of domains, including object-centric, indoor, outdoor, driving, and synthetic scenarios.
 For RealEstate10K, we follow the official train-test split, while for the other datasets, we randomly sample around \(90\%\) of the scenes for training and use the rest for testing.
 Text prompts for each scene are generated using a multi-modal large language model~\cite{internlm}.
-Notably, our method does not require dense reconstruction to obtain explicit 3D representations for training.
+Notably, our method does not require explicit 3D GT representations for training, which are unavailable for many datasets.

 \boldparagraph{Implementation Details} For the geometry adapter, we adopt a causal autoencoder architecture similar to~\cite{wan}, but with different input, output, and hidden dimensions.
 The adapter is trained on the mixed dataset described above.
 To ensure stability, the model is initially trained with \(25\) frames at a resolution of \(560 \times 560\) for \(15k\) iterations, using a batch size of \(2\) and gradient accumulation steps of \(4\) on \(24\) H20 GPUs, resulting a total batch size of \(192\).
 It is then fine-tuned with \(49\) frames for another \(6k\) iterations, using a batch size of \(1\) and gradient accumulation steps of \(8\) on the same hardware.
 The adapter weights are randomly initialized.